linkerd/website/linkerd.io/content/2/tasks/manually-rotating-control-plane-tls-credentials.md

 ```

 You might have to wait a few moments until all the pods have been restarted and
-are configured with the correct roots.
+are configured with the correct trust anchor.
 Meanwhile you might observe warnings:

 ```text
 linkerd-identity